Leviyu/EQTime/README.md

 This code is still improving, if there is any bug, please take a few minutes and open an issue.

+## Dependency

+* Python (>=2.7)
+* GMT 4.5 (>5.0 version would not be compatible)
+* SAC (>101.6a)
+* TauP (>2.4.5)

+## Data Download

+The seismic data used for this package is pre-download and stored on our sever at Geophysics Lab at Arizona State University.
+This package directly download data from the sever through SSH.

+To automate the process, you would need access of the server, please contact Professor [Garnero](garnero@asu.edu).
+To see how to setup [SSH connection without password](http://www.linuxproblem.org/art_9.html).

+Another way to access the data is to mount the disk on your local drive, which would need assistance from IT support.

+Modify script `./SRC/code_dir/get_EQ_sac` to choose the suitable option.

 ## Usage

 First, clone the repository to your local directory